The AI SOC Analyst, your next cyber tool…

 How you will use an AI SOC analyst

-Your AI SOC analyst will connect with the same alert aggregators your team uses today, such as: Splunk, JIRA or ServiceNow.
-You’ll task it with analyzing mid severity, volume and new alerts, while your people narrow their focus to high fidelity and critical activity.
-Your AI SOC Analyst will perform SOC-style investigations at the pace of your automated detections and report back to the handful of alerts most likely to represent actual cyber threats.
+Your AI SOC analyst will connect with the same alert aggregators your team uses today such as: Splunk, JIRA or ServiceNow.
+You’ll task it with analyzing use cases of all types of severity, while your people narrow their focus to more high-value work.
+Your AI SOC Analyst will perform investigations at the pace of your automated detections and report back to the handful of alerts most likely to represent actual cyber threats.

 By prioritizing a people-centric integration, your AI SOC analyst won’t be beholden to a niche technology integration.
 It will leverage the same breadth of institutional knowledge that your team has today, and continue to learn with your team.
 Finally, future analysts will learn about your organization from your AI SOC Analyst, accelerating their integration into your team.